typed-argparse/typed-argparse/README.md

 <br>

-## Motivation

-Want to add type annotations to a code base that makes use of `argparse` without refactoring all you CLIs?
-`typed_argparse` allows to do that with minimal changes:

-1. Add a type `Args(TypedArgs)` that inherits from `TypedArgs` and fill it with type annotations.
-2. Wrap the result of e.g. your `parse_args` function with `Args`.
-3. That's it, enjoy IDE auto-completion and strong type safety 😀.

 ## Features

-- Argument parsing based on type annotation (including runtime validation, and support for many common types)
+- Argument parsing based on type annotation (including runtime validation).
+- Support for many common types.
 - Clear separation of concern between argument parsing and business logic.
 - Support for super-low-latency shell auto-completions.
 - Great for [writing sub-command CLIs](https://typed-argparse.github.io/typed-argparse/high_level_api/#sub-commands).
 - Very lightweight.
 - No dependencies.
-- Fully typed, no extra type stubs required.
+- Fully typed itself, no extra type stubs required.
 - Offers both a [high-level](https://typed-argparse.github.io/typed-argparse/high_level_api.md) and a [low-level](https://typed-argparse.github.io/typed-argparse/low_level_api.md) API.
   The high-level API generally requires less code to write, is fully based on type annotations, and is the preferred way for writing new CLIs.
   The low-level API is mainly a low-effort migration path for incorporating type-safety into existing CLIs based on `argparse`.